 What is L-carnitine exactly?

-- Vegans y vegetarians: Vegetable products contain less carnitine than animal products.
+- Vegans and vegetarians: A plant-based diet contains less carnitine than those of animal origin.

-- People who follow “miracle” diets: These diets don’t offer a sufficient supply of nutrients, predisposing diet followers to suffer nutritional deficits.
+- People who follow “miracle” diets: These diets have insufficient levels of nutrients and can cause a number of nutritional deficiencies.

 - Women with Polycystic Ovarian Syndrome (PCOS): Some studies have found low levels of carnitine in these women.

 - People under stress: L-carnitine is used to combat stress, and therefore prolonged stress can reduce carnitine levels.

 - High-performance athletes: High-intensity exercise puts the body in a stressful situation that can deplete L-carnitine reserves.

 - People following certain medical treatments: Valproic acid, for example, has been linked to low levels of L-carnitine